Best 12-Month Online DNP Programs – 2020

 • Responsibility of setting up clinical practice:

 Typically, online DNP programs require students to find appropriate sites for clinicals by themselves.
 The school will likely give guidelines for the type of relevant clinical sites.
 However, you may have to meet with the director of a healthcare facility to see if they will accept DNP students for clinicals and get approval from the school to schedule your clinical rotation.
 Because this may be time-consuming, it is good to start working on approval ahead of time.

 • Most of your work is done alone:

 While an online DNP program may be the best option for you because of work or other responsibilities, one of the disadvantages is that your communication with classmates may be limited to group discussions or message boards.
 This can leave you feeling alone, especially if you are having trouble comprehending some of the material.

-Factors to Consider When Choosing the Right 1-Year Online DNP Program?
+Factors to Consider Before Deciding to Pursue a 1-Year Online DNP Program

 If you are considering 1-year online DNP programs, chances are, you have several questions.
 Doctor of Nursing Practice (DNP) programs require a significant amount of study time and resources.
 Therefore, carefully considering the factors before enrollment is essential.
-Some factors to consider when choosing the right 1-year online DNP program include the following.
+Some factors to consider before deciding to pursue a 1-year online DNP program include the following.

 1. Are you self-disciplined?